Papsanly/TemplateRenderer/README.md

 The `/render` command will provide a user with a form to fill in the context values for the templates and will send the rendered pdf file.

+# TODO

+- Actually rewrite the bot
+- added more helpful message when violating allowed options for a context key